viocost/islands/docs/chatV2_update.md

    converted to v2.0.0
 5. All set.

+## Update from Islands VM version 1.0.5
+1. Get full Islands v2 bundle
+2. Copy all content of islandsData directory into /your/new/island/dir/data/IslandsChat
+3. Shut down your VM island and start your new island
+4. All set.

 ## Vault import/export
 You can import or export vaults using vaultMigration.js CLI tool which is located under /your/island/dir/chat/islandMigration.js.
 It is available only in version